John Bingham, 7th Earl of Lucan: Sandra Rivett

-Lady Lucan later claimed that after putting the younger children to bed, at about 8:55 pm, Rivett asked her if she would like a cup of tea, before heading downstairs to the basement kitchen to make one.
-Wondering what had delayed her nanny when she did not come back, Lady Lucan descended from the first floor and called to Rivett from the top of the basement stairs when she was attacked.
+Veronica later claimed that after putting the younger children to bed, at about 8:55 pm, Rivett asked her if she would like a cup of tea before heading downstairs to the basement kitchen to make one.
+Wondering what had delayed her nanny when she did not return, Veronica descended from the first floor and called to Rivett from the top of the basement stairs when she was attacked.
 As she screamed for her life, her attacker told her to "shut up."
-Lady Lucan later claimed at that moment to have recognised her husband's voice.
-The two continued to fight; she bit his fingers, and when he threw her face down to the carpet, she managed to turn around and squeeze his testicles, causing him to release his grip on her throat and give up the fight.
+Veronica later claimed at that moment to have recognised her husband's voice.
+The two continued to fight.
+She bit his fingers, and when he threw her face down to the carpet, she managed to turn around and squeeze his testicles, causing him to release his grip on her throat and give up the fight.
 When she asked where Rivett was, Lucan was at first evasive, but eventually admitted to having killed her.
-Terrified, Lady Lucan told him she could help him escape if only he would remain at the house for a few days, to allow her injuries to heal.
+Terrified, Veronica told him she could help him escape if he remained at the house for a few days, to allow her injuries to heal.

 Lucan walked upstairs and sent his daughter to bed, then went into one of the bedrooms.
 When Veronica entered to lie on the bed, he told her to put towels down first to avoid staining the bedding.
-Lucan asked her if she had any barbiturates and went to the bathroom to get a wet towel, supposedly to clean Veronica's face.
-Lady Lucan realised her husband would be unable to hear her from the bathroom and made her escape, running outside to a nearby public house, the Plumbers Arms.
+He asked her if she had any barbiturates and went to the bathroom to get a wet towel, supposedly to clean her face.
+Veronica realised her husband would be unable to hear her from the bathroom and made her escape, running outside to a nearby public house, the Plumbers Arms.

-Lucan may have arrived at the Chester Square home of Madelaine Florman (mother of one of Frances's school friends) sometime between 10:00 pm and 10:30 pm.
+Lucan may have arrived at the Chester Square home of Madelaine Florman, mother of one of Frances's school friends, sometime between 10:00 pm and 10:30 pm.
 Alone in the house, Florman ignored the door, but shortly afterwards she received an incoherent telephone call and put the receiver down.
-Bloodstains, which after forensic examination were found to be a mixture of blood groups A and B, were later discovered on her doorstep.
+Bloodstains, later found to be a mixture of blood groups A and B, were discovered on her doorstep.
 Lucan certainly called his mother between 10:30 pm and 11:00 pm and asked her to collect the children from Lower Belgrave Street.
-According to the dowager countess, he spoke of a "terrible catastrophe" at his wife's home.
+According to his mother, he spoke of a "terrible catastrophe" at his wife's home.
 He told her that he had been driving past the house when he saw Veronica fighting with a man in the basement.
 He had entered the property and found his wife screaming.

 The location from which Lucan made this call, and possibly the call to Florman, remains unknown.
-The police forced their way into the home and discovered Rivett's body before Lady Lucan was taken by ambulance to St George's Hospital.
+The police forced their way into the home and discovered Rivett's body before Veronica was taken by ambulance to St George's Hospital.
 Lucan drove the Ford Corsair 42 mi to Uckfield, East Sussex, to visit his friends, the Maxwell-Scotts.
 Susan Maxwell-Scott's meeting with Lucan was his last confirmed sighting.